lisa1357mae/flutter-segment/README.md

 - `setContext` is not persisted after the application is closed

 ## Setting integration options
-If you intend to use any specific integrations with third parties, such as custom Session IDs for Amplitude, you'll need to set it using options for each call, or globally when the application was started.
+If you intend to use any specific integrations with third parties, you'll need to set it using options for each call, or globally when the application was started.

 ### Setting the options in every call